 Personal, Social and Health Education

 At Adswood Primary School our school vision and values is for children to show respect, kindness, honest, compassion, empathy and a caring attitude to each other in an environment which enables to ‘Enjoy, Believe and Achieve’.
+We promote our Adswood Superpowers through daily practice and those are embedded in our school ethos.

 At Adswood Primary our PSHE curriculum is central to the development of our pupils and is embedded into our ethos.
 We teach PSHE directly through lessons, circle times and assemblies.
 It aims to promote and support the spiritual, moral, social, cultural, mental and physical development of pupils.
 We also aim to prepare our children for opportunities, responsibilities and experiences in their lives.
 Our curriculum is split into three core values, ‘Living in the wider world, relationships, and health and well being’, which introduce challenge and build on prior learning throughout the school.
 We include units of work at age appropriate levels that teach aspects such as British Values, economic well-being, sex and relationships, cyber safety and drugs education, to help children to develop into well rounded citizens.